ETHICS, COMPLIANCE AND ACCOUNTABILITY INTEGRATED INTO ALL PRACTICES

 Each committee meets at least four times a year in person with additional conference calls throughout the year.
 Our Board regularly reviews our corporate governance policies and practices and we believe that our overall governance structure is stockholder-friendly.

-Intercontinental Exchange’s Board is committed to ongoing improvements and it continued to strengthen its governance structure in 2016.
+Intercontinental Exchange’s Board is committed to ongoing improvements and it continued to strengthen its governance structure in 2016 and 2017.
 Key among the enhancements was the adoption of proxy access on a 3-3-20-20 basis.
 While ICE’s stockholder rights provided opportunities for investors to nominate directors for consideration before proxy access, now, with the adoption of proxy access, any qualified stockholder can nominate a candidatefor election to the Board of Directors based on the following criteria:

 Each year, our directors appoint an independent director to serve as Lead Independent Director for a one-year term.
 The Lead Independent Director has specific responsibilities, including helping set the agenda for meetings and chairing executive sessions with the independent directors.